 Last Update: 3/31/22

-Here in Florida, it seems like every hotel in the Miami – Palm Beach – Fort Lauderdale area has a nice swimming pool for its guests to enjoy, even if the pool is only steps away from swimming in the Atlantic Ocean itself.
+Here in Florida, it seems like every hotel in the Miami – Palm Beach – Fort Lauderdale area has a nice swimming pool for its guests to enjoy, even if the pool is steps away from swimming in the Atlantic Ocean itself.
 Hotels and pools just go together here in South Florida, and most people expect to have a swimming pool to enjoy during their hotel stay.

 However, what happens if you or your child are hurt in an accident at that hotel swimming pool?
 In these cases, Florida premises liability law determines whether or not an injured party can seek damages (medical expenses, lost wages, pain and suffering, etc.) from the hotel.
-The answer will depend on the injured parties ability to overcome several legal hurdles.
+The answer will depend on the injury victim’s ability to overcome several legal hurdles.

-Two Big Hurdles in a Florida Hotel Pool Accident Claim
+Two Hurdles in a Hotel Pool Accident Claim

 Accident claims for injuries sustained at a hotel pool can be complicated.
-Victims of hotel accidents, including swimming pool accidents, will need to prove their case with admissible evidence (from witnesses, video surveillance, documentary evidence, etc.) showing the hotel’s behavior (negligence) caused their injury.
-This can be difficult to do because a lot of South Florida victims live in other states, or countries, and hotels do not voluntarily share evidence with injury victims.
+For example, victims will need to prove their case with admissible evidence (from witnesses, video surveillance, documentary evidence, etc.) showing the hotel’s behavior (negligence) caused their injury.
+This can be difficult to do because a lot of South Florida victims live in other states or countries, and hotels do not voluntarily share evidence with injury victims.